Mihir Sen

 Mihir Sen (16 November 1930 – 11 June 1997) was a famous Indian long distance swimmer and lawyer.
-He was the first Asian to conquer the English Channel from Dover to Calais in 1958, and did so in the fourth fastest time (14 hrs & 45 mins).
+He was the first Asian to conquer the English Channel from Dover to Calais in 1958, and did so in the fastest time (14 hrs & 45 mins).
 He was the only man to swim the oceans of the five continents in one calendar year (1966).
 These included the Palk Strait, Dardanelles, Bosphorus, Gibraltar, and the entire length of the Panama Canal.
 This unique achievement earned him a place in The Guinness Book of Records as the "world's greatest long distance swimmer".

 Early life

-Mihir Sen was born in a bengali brahmin family on 16 November 1930 in Purulia, West Bengal, to physician Ramesh Sengupta and his wife, Lilabati.
+Mihir Sen was born in a Baidya-Brahmin family on 16 November 1930 in Purulia, West Bengal, to physician Ramesh Sengupta and his wife, Lilabati.
 Largely due to the efforts of his mother Lilabati, the Sens moved to Cuttack when Mihir was eight, as Cuttack had better schools.

-Mihir graduated with a degree in law from the Utkal University in Bhubaneswar in Odisha.
-He wanted to travel to England to prepare himself for the bar but was constrained by lack of funds.
+Mihir graduated with a degree in law from Utkal University in Bhubaneswar in Odisha.
+He wanted to travel to England to prepare himself for the bar but was constrained by a lack of funds.
 However, with the financial help of then Chief Minister of Orissa, Biju Patnaik in 1950 he was able to board a ship to England to pursue his studies.

 Life in England

 In England, Sen was hired at India House by the Indian Ambassador Krishna Menon.
 He enrolled at Lincoln's Inn to study Law on 21 February 1951.
 He self-studied from the books he borrowed from their library.
-He was called to the Bar at Lincoln's Inn on November 23, 1954.
+He was called to the Bar at Lincoln's Inn on 23 November 1954.